crdroidandroid/install_docs/10/panther.md

 ### Update installation:
 #### Via OTA:
 * Use Updater to update to latest version.
-Gapps and Magisk (if installed) are being kept no need to flash agagin
+Gapps and Magisk (if installed) are being kept no need to flash again
 * Go to Settings -> System -> Updater and download latest build
 * Choose install and let it finish
 * Reboot